Judge Joe Brown

-During the entirety of its series run, Brown was the longest serving African American television arbitrator; this record is now held by Greg Mathis of Judge Mathis, which premiered the year after Brown's program (still on the air into its 24th season as of 2022).
-Judge Joe Brown ran in first-run syndication and entered into its 15th and final season on September 10, 2012, also regularly airing in high-definition for the first time beginning in that same season as well.
+During the entirety of its series run, Brown was the longest serving African American television arbitrator; this record is now held by Greg Mathis of Judge Mathis, which premiered the year after Brown's program in 1999 and ran for 24 seasons through 2023.

 Production history

 Judge Joe Brown is the first African-American man to preside over a courtroom television show and the first African-American person to preside over a long-running courtroom series.
 However, former New York prosecutor Star Jones is the first African-American person to preside over a court show (Jones & Jury 1994–1995).

 With all of its seasons having aired consecutively, solely under Judge Joe, Judge Joe Brown was the second longest running television jurist for many years prior to his resignation, just behind Judge Judy Sheindlin.
 While there are court shows that outnumber both Judge Joe Brown and Judge Judy in seasons within the judicial arena, namely Divorce Court and The People's Court, they are also programs with multiple lives and multiple "judges" in their histories.

 The set of Judge Joe Brown was directly beside the set of Judge Judy within the same facility, Sunset Bronson Studios.
-After Judge Joe Brown's 2013 cancellation, however, the space was used for the courtroom series Paternity Court for a season (2013–14), followed by the court show created and produced by Judge Judy Sheindlin Hot Bench (2014–present).
+After Judge Joe Brown's 2013 cancellation, however, the space was used for the courtroom series Paternity Court for a season (2013–14), followed by the court show created and produced by Judge Judy Sheindlin, Hot Bench (2014–present).
 Like Judge Judy was for the entirety of its 25 year run, Judge Joe Brown was both produced by Big Ticket Television and syndicated by CBS Television Distribution (CTD), the successor company to their previous distributors: Worldvision Enterprises, Paramount Domestic Television, and CBS Paramount Domestic Television.

+Like the majority of television court shows, Judge Joe Brown is a form of binding arbitration.
+The show's producers maintain the appearance of a civil courtroom.

+Judge Joe Brown ran in first-run syndication and entered into its 15th and final season on September 10, 2012, also regularly airing in high-definition for the first time beginning in that same season as well.

-The show was syndicated in the US, and aired during daytime hours.
+The show was syndicated in the United States and aired during daytime hours.
 Reruns aired weekday mornings on Bounce TV from 2018 to 2021.
 It aired on CTV in Canada and Fox8 in Australia.
-Like the majority of television court shows, Judge Joe Brown is a form of binding arbitration.
-The show's producers maintain the appearance of a civil courtroom.
+The show then began streaming on Pluto TV for the earlier seasons and The Roku Channel for the later seasons until around 2023 when the show was removed from both streaming services, however the show returned to The Roku Channel in late 2024.